sboday/edx-documentation/en_us/data/source/internal_data_formats/rdx/rdx_data.rst

 =============================================================

-The following table lists the columns in the ``student_courseenrollment`` table that can contain PII and the obfuscation method that is applied before the data is included in an RDX package.
+The following table lists the columns in the ``student_courseenrollment`` table that can contain PII and the obfuscation method that edX applies before the data is included in an RDX package.
 For more information about this table, see :ref:`student_courseenrollment`.